 A IS FOR AGRICULTURE, ARCHAEOLOGY, & ARCHITECTURE

 ARCHAEOLOGY in Australia takes 3 main forms, Aboriginal Archaeology, Historical Archaeology, and Maritime Archaeology.
 The Box Gully site on the shore of Lake Tyrrell in northern Victoria is one of the earliest known occupations of the region.
 Ring of Stones site may have been constructed by some of the marooned passengers and crew from a Dutch ship wrecked north of Perth in 1656.
 Central Australia Archaeological Project has located and investigated archaeological sites.
+Rock Art in Australia is one of the oldest known artistic images by modern humans.
+The oldest remains of humans believed to have lived between 40,000 and 68,000 years ago were discovered at Lake Mungo and the Willandra Lakes Region.
 National Archaeology Week is celebrated in May.
-Rock Art in Australia is one of the oldest known artistic images by modern humans.
-The oldest remains of humans believed to have lived between 40,000 and 68,000 years ago were discovered in 1969 at Lake Mungo the Willandra Lakes Region in New South Wales.

 C IS FOR CAMEL, CAPITAL, COMMUNICATIONS, & CURRENCY

 Canberra is the CAPITAL of Australia.
 The name is an aboriginal word which means "meeting place".
 It is located on the western slopes of the Great Dividing Range.
 There are 8 capital cities in Australia each of which function as the seat of government for the state or territory in which they are located.